From Massive Waves to Snake Bites: Lessons learned while out photographing.

 Green sea water

-Above…looking towards the ocean, the mist would have been twenty times higher than myself.
-This shot is taken from the car as I was unable to get out.
+The two images above…looking towards the ocean, at Pondalowie cliffs, the misty seaspray would have been, I reckon, twenty times higher than myself.
+You can see vegetation in the foreground.
+This shot is taken from the car.

 Wild waves